 As a new Curve customer, you might experience declines if you haven’t activated your Curve Card yet.
 This may also happen when you’re an existing Curve customer, requested a new Curve Card and forgot to activate it in the app.
 Please follow the card activation guide to make payments as usual.

 Incorrect Curve Card details

 You could also get declined if you enter wrong card details while making a purchase online.
 These might be:

-- A CVV (security code at the back of your card).
+- A CVC (security code at the back of your card).

 - An expiry date.

 Please check that you’ve updated your details online to reflect your new card.
 If the card’s details you enter seem to be okay and you’re still getting declined, please contact us with the details of the declined transaction and we’ll check what might’ve gone wrong.

 Experienced a decline when trying to use your credit card via Curve?
 The reason might be our “Curve Fronted” feature.